rubrikinc/terraform-provider-polaris/docs/guides/upgrade_guide_v1.8.0.md

 Error: Write-only Attribute Not Allowed

-The resource contains a non-null value for write-only attribute "admin_password" Write-only attributes are only supported in Terraform 1.11 and later.
+The resource contains a non-null value for write-only attribute "admin_email" Write-only attributes are only supported in Terraform 1.11 and later.
 ```